Our posture on privacy

 Source owners can ask to be removed from the index

-If a website asks to be forgotten, NOSIBLE removes its data from the index and notifies affected paying customers.
-Individuals can also raise privacy objections or delisting requests where search results surface information about them.
-Those requests require a case-by-case balance between privacy, accuracy, source context, public interest, and the right to information under GDPR Article 17, Google Spain, GC and Others v.
+Website owners and individuals can email stuart@nosible.com with the affected URL, the request type, and enough information to verify their identity or authority.
+Website opt-out requests lead to removal from the index and notice to affected paying customers.
+Individual objections, erasure requests, and delisting requests are reviewed case by case against privacy, accuracy, source context, public role, public interest, and the right to information under GDPR Article 17, Google Spain, GC and Others v.
 CNIL, Google LLC v.
 CNIL, and NT1 and NT2 v.
 Google.

 Common privacy questions